grapa-dev/grapa/maintainers/INTERNAL_NOTES/LIBRARY_SPECIFICATION_ANALYSIS.md

 ## Conclusion

 The current Grapa system has a well-designed infrastructure for library specification with three distinct patterns, but only the single-parameter pattern is currently used.
-The infrastructure exists for future dynamic loading and version compatibility, but these features are not required for the current GrapaDB2 implementation.
+The infrastructure exists for future dynamic loading and version compatibility, but these features are not required for the current GrapaDBX implementation.

-**Recommendation**: Continue using the current single-parameter pattern for GrapaDB2 formula functions.
+**Recommendation**: Continue using the current single-parameter pattern for GrapaDBX formula functions.
 The existing infrastructure provides a clear path for future enhancements without requiring immediate changes.

-**Priority**: Low - this investigation provides valuable context for future development but doesn't impact current GrapaDB2 work.
+**Priority**: Low - this investigation provides valuable context for future development but doesn't impact current GrapaDBX work.

 ---